openlegend/core-rules/core/src/08-running-the-game/01-chapter-eight.md

+\page

+<div class='footnote'>CHAPTER 8: RUNNING THE GAME</div>

 #### Heroic Test of Persuasion (CR 20)

 When they reach the town of Haven, the survivors find the gates closed.
-The guards inform them that the Overseer has placed a blockade on all outsiders due to reports of an outbreak of a new strain of Virus Z. With a few smooth words,  Wendell manages to get the Overseer to come to the gate, but now he is attempting the much
+The guards inform them that the Overseer has placed a blockade on all outsiders due to reports of an outbreak of a new strain of Virus Z.

-\page

-<div class='footnote'>CHAPTER 8: RUNNING THE GAME</div>

-more difficult task of convincing him that his group isn't infected and that they would be a valuable asset to the town.
+ With a few smooth words,  Wendell manages to get the Overseer to come to the gate.
+Now he must convince the guard that the group isn't infected and that they would be a valuable asset to the town.

 **Success with a twist:** The Overseer finds the group's deeds impressive and believes their story.
-However, he will accept them into Haven only if they agree to a one week quarantine, which will significantly delay their agenda.
+However, he will accept them into Haven only if they agree to a one week quarantine, which significantly delays their agenda.

 **Failure, but the story progresses:** The Overseer doesn't care how valuable the group might be to his town, he simply cannot put his people at risk of another outbreak.
 He orders them away, and commands his guards to shoot them on sight if they return.